-One of the IESC's key legislative functions is to provide scientific advice to the Commonwealth Environment Minister and relevant state ministers in relation to CSG and LCM development proposals that are likely to have a significant impact on water resources.
-The IESC outlines its specific information requirements in the IESC Information Guidelines (IESC 2018) for proponents preparing coal seam gas and large coal mining development proposals.
-This information is requested to enable the IESC to formulate robust scientific advice for regulators on the potential water-related impacts from CSG and LCM developments.
+One of the IESC's key legislative functions is to provide scientific advice to the Commonwealth Environment Minister and relevant state ministers in relation to unconventional gas and large coal mining development proposals that are likely to have a significant impact on water resources.
+The IESC outlines its specific information requirements in the IESC Information guidelines for proponents preparing coal seam gas and large coal mining development proposals (IESC 2024).
+This information is requested to enable the IESC to formulate robust scientific advice for regulators on the potential water-related impacts from coal seam gas (CSG) and large coal mining (LCM) developments.

 For some topics, Explanatory Notes have been written to supplement the IESC Information Guidelines, giving more detailed guidance to help the CSG and LCM industries prepare environmental impact assessments.
-These topics are chosen based on the IESC's experience of providing advice on over 100 development proposals.
+These topics are chosen based on the IESC's experience of providing advice on over 150 development proposals.

 Explanatory Notes provide guidance rather than mandatory requirements.
 They are typically high-level documents that review up-to-date and robust methods and tools for specific components of environmental impact assessments.

-This Explanatory Note describes the benefits of using impact pathway diagrams to integrate and communicate the diverse information in the documentation of environmental impact assessment, and suggests ways to generate these diagrams to portray potential risks to water resources from a proposed development.
+This Explanatory Note describes the benefits of using impact pathway diagrams to integrate and communicate the diverse information in the documentation of environmental impact assessment, and suggests ways to generate these diagrams to portray potential risks and likely impact pathways to water resources from a proposed development.